0xShun/0xShun.github.io/_tabs/about.md

 #### Finalist, Trend Micro CTF Finals 2024

-> Competed as a team captain of team Katipwneros in a Capture The Flag (CTF) competition.
-Placed 22nd out of 187 teams in the Philippines.
-Organized by Trend Micro.
+> Competed as a team captain of team Katipwneros in a Capture The Flag (CTF) competition organized by Trend Micro.

 #### Top 6, HackForGov Finals 2024